-News Article
+News story

 The vital role of interpreters in Helmand

-Hundreds of local interpreters are employed by coalition forces in Afghanistan and are vital in helping British forces forge the important relationships with the Afghan communities they are working with.
+Hundreds of local interpreters are employed by coalition forces in Afghanistan and are vital in helping British forces forge the important relationships with the Afghan communities they are working with

 A British soldier talks to a local shop owner via an interpreter (left) (stock image)